 A review of the file confirmed that the Employer had entitled the dental team to undertake specific roles and responsibilities associated with radiology and ensured that these staff had completed appropriate training.
-The RPS oversees radiation safety within the practice and regularly reviews the radiation protection files to ensure that they are accurate and up to date.
+The RPS oversees radiation safety within the practice and regularly reviews the radiation protection file to ensure that it is accurate and up to date.

 The appointed RPA must undertake a critical examination and acceptance test of all new x-ray equipment; thereafter the RPA must complete a quality assurance test every three years as specified within the legislation.
-A critical examination and acceptance test report for the CBCT machine was undertaken on 11 November 2022.
-The most recent reports generated by the RPA (6 February 2023) evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.
+Mr Turk confirmed that no new x-ray equipment had been installed since the previous inspection.
+The most recent report generated by the RPA on 20 June 2022 evidenced that the x-ray equipment had been examined and any recommendations made had been actioned.